-Our World Class Contemporary Repertory company is a cultural envoy appointed by the US State Department bureau of culture and education performing locally, nationally and internationally.
+Since 2002 our World Class Contemporary Repertory company has been a cultural envoy appointed by the US State Department bureau of culture and education performing locally, nationally and internationally.
 We have represented American Contemporary Dance in Eastern Europe, Central Asia, Central & South America, Australia, Africa and Asia.

 Sculpted” -The Los Angeles Times